The Policies page in the Settings area of the SAP Customer Data Cloud Console allows the site administrator to define various site policies.

-The Policies page may also be accessed by clicking Settings in the upper menu and then Policies in the left menu, or opening this link when logged in to the Console.
+The Policies page may be accessed by clicking Settings in the upper menu and then Policies in the left menu, or opening this link when logged in to the Console.

 Select the preferred login identifier for your users; the options are Email, Username, or both.
 If you select both, your users can choose whether to use their email or username for logging in: